evlist/wp-whobird/readme.txt

 – **Not so easy to setup and update daily**: the current versions of both the whoBIRD app and this plugin do **not** provide any automatic mechanism to upload whoBIRD app SQLite exports and sound recordings and you'll need to take care of these uploads.
 – **Easy to use (after you've managed the setup and update)**: Just add the whoBIRD block.
 – **Modern**: Built for the latest versions of WordPress and Gutenberg and can be used in templates.
+- **Wikimedia friendly**: gets information from Wikidata, displays pictures from Wikimedia and links to Wikipedia.

 == Installation ==